WilliamKrofchik/InSpiritAI-Neural-Networks-US-Corporate-Profits/README.md

 * https://drive.google.com/file/d/1HvtF-RXLSz-I6h5_0T8kf5acVMK9aarI/view?usp=drive_link

 ## Overview
 This repository contains all models, datasets, and results from the project.
-For our Neural Network AI model, we implemented the scikit-learn toolkit for Python, specifically the MLPRegressor method.
-For our LSTM AI model we implemented the TensorFlow machine learning toolset for Python, specifically TensorFlow and Keras with the Sequential LSTM model.
+For our MLP Neural Network AI model, we implemented the scikit-learn toolkit for Python, specifically the MLPRegressor method.
+For our LSTM Neural Network AI model we implemented the TensorFlow machine learning toolset for Python, specifically TensorFlow and Keras with the Sequential LSTM model.

 Below is the organization structure: